 SOAR and SIEM help organizations collect security data from disparate tools to deliver meaningful information to the security team, making incident detection, investigation, and remediation easier.
 Commonly known as complementary technologies, neither tool can substitute the other, but in certain scenarios a SIEM can be made to simulate a SOAR solution and vice versa, a SOAR tool can share similar SIEM-like functionalities because of its ability to receive "events of interest."
 The bottom line - each solution is built to address different needs.

-Let’s disambiguate the capabilities and purposes of each tool below.
+Let’s disambiguate the capabilities and purposes of each tool, SIEM vs SOAR.

 SIEM is designed to collect log data from various “events” from sources such as IAM (Identity Access Management), firewalls, endpoints, and servers.
 The SIEM correlates this event information to output alerts of incidents of interest.
 The key takeaway is that SIEM is a passive technology that helps aggregate event logs from multiple sources, provide robust log management capabilities, and generate alerts on events of interest.
 SIEM as a standalone tool cannot correlate the legitimacy of threats and struggles to conclude data from a string of cumbersome scenarios and events.
 Only a human analyst can determine the realness of a threat based off relevant logs, alerts, and the devices affected.